 First on the list is a hospital located in Florida, USA, known to many by its gruesome history.
 Royal Hope Hospital was a Spanish military hospital from 1784 to 1821 and was eventually demolished through time.
-Eventually, a replica of the original hospital was built to house the victims during the Seminole War.
-However, when the city workers were about to repair the water lines and penetrated the area of the old building, they found out that the hospital was originally built on what appeared to be an old Native American burial ground.
+Finally, a replica of the original hospital was built to house the victims during the Seminole War.
+However, when the city workers were about to repair the water lines and penetrated the area of the old building, they found out that the hospital was originally built on what appeared to be an ancient Native American burial ground.

 Visitors of the Spanish Military Hospital Museum would often mention qualities of groans and shouts coming from unoccupied rooms.
-Adding up to the chill, real ill beds moving over the room, beverage jars sliding cross over outside seats and the frequenting sound of marching feet in an unfilled upstairs region.
-Frequently encounters of odd events and apparition sightings were told and are still being experienced by the guests.
+Adding up to the chill, real ill beds moving over the place, beverage jars sliding cross over outside seats and the frequenting sound of marching feet in an unfilled upstairs region.
+Frequently encounters of strange events and apparition sightings were told and are still being experienced by the guests.

 12. Tranquille Sanatorium, Canada

 Tranquille Sanatorium was built in 1907 as a ranch before the owners began caring for tuberculosis patients.
 A small community known as Tranquille was built around it.
-The community has its own beautiful gardens, houses, a farm, fire department, and more facilities.
+The community has its beautiful gardens, houses, a farm, a fire department, and more facilities.
 In 1958, the hospital closed and was reopened in 1959 to treat the mentally ill.
 It closed permanently in 1983.

-The years of isolation and sadness seem to have been absorbed into the surroundings and on occasion, those emotions can be felt by the living and haunting encounters can occur.
+The years of isolation and sadness seem to have been absorbed into the surroundings, and on occasion, those emotions can be felt by the living, and haunting encounters can occur.
 It would seem that Tranquille Sanatorium just might be haunted.